skiptools/skip/README.md

 1. Create a new Swift package from Xcode.app 14.3+ with `File -> New -> Package`.
     <details><summary>Creating a new Multiplatform Swift Package</summary><img width="1512" alt="skip-onboard-01" src="https://user-images.githubusercontent.com/659086/230632488-8bf87042-59ba-48aa-9108-71efdea5d9bb.png"></details>
-    This example name the new package “MyLibrary” and save it to the Desktop, but the package can be named anything.
+    This example names the package “MyLibrary” and saves it to the Desktop.

 1. Select the new `Package.swift` file in Xcode and add the following lines to activate the Skip transpiler plugin:
     ```swift